 For a fairytale city escape, Belgium’s quaint city of Bruges offers romance, history, culture, and amazing cuisine, all neatly packaged into one destination.
-Located a little over an hour from the cosmopolitan capital of Brussels, Bruges is an enchanting urban area that transports travelers back in time.
+Located a little over an hour from the cosmopolitan capital of Brussels, Bruges is an enchanting medieval European city that easily transports travelers back in time.
 Seemingly torn from the pages of a storybook, its historic center, a UNESCO World Heritage Site, is a photographer’s dream.

 The city’s Venice-like canals and beautiful cobblestone lanes will have you feeling like you’ve landed on a Medieval movie set.
 History, art, and culture are abundant, with museums and open-air landmarks throughout the city that are set to impress.

 Take in the sights via horse-drawn carriage, then indulge in the sweet side of Bruges with world-famous waffles and chocolate.
 Wash it all down with Belgian beer, and marvel at what an overall treat this European bucket-list destination is.

 If you’re ready to be charmed by all the old world details hidden in this amazing city, these things to do in Bruges will fuel your trip inspiration.

 Also known as “Markt,” this central square in the heart of Bruge’s old city has been a gathering place since the 900s.
 Step back in time to this historic public space lined with shops, restaurants, landmarks, architecture from the Medieval era, and gorgeous guild houses.